Document Type | Modernised |

 {80}You are full of courtesy, that is the best,

-And you take great pain, you are a mannerly gent.
+And you take great pain, you are a mannerly guest.

 Why, masters, do you not know me?
 The truth do me tell.